-There are lots of different types of car coolers on the market, and picking the one that fits your family's road trip needs is key!
-Here is a look at some of the best car coolers on the market…. we own them, we've used them- and we've narrowed down our decision as to which one to take on our big adventure this summer!
+There are lots of different types of car coolers on the market, and picking the one that works for your family road trips is key!
+Here is a look at some of the best car coolers on the market; we own them, we've used them- and we know which ones work best for different kinds of road trips!

-For our big road trip this summer we have decided to take this Polar Bear Express soft sided cooler.
-It will keep food cold for 1 to 2 days and it has enough room inside for a breakfast on the road or a picnic lunch.
+For most of our road trips, we take along this Polar Bear soft-sided cooler.
+It keeps food cold for 1 to 2 days, and it has enough room inside for breakfast on the road or a picnic lunch.

 Want to See Road Trip Organization in Action?

-If you’re planning your own Great American Road Trip the summer you might want to check out these other posts that offer tips and advice for planning road trips:
+You might want to check out these other posts that offer tips and advice on planning and packing for road trips: